 Try to take on the infamous wave which attracts surfers from the world over.

 Explore the beaches, with sheltered coral reef pools and black sand reduced from volcanic rocks.

 Check out the local reggae bars and dance clubs in town, then try to get up early for the Saturday Farmer’s Market, where fresh fruit and vegetables mingle with international culinary talent, like Italian bread, handmade pastries, chocolate, Greek yogurt, it’s endless!

 There are plenty of great and inexpensive hostels in Puerto Viejo, the best options we found were La Ruka Hostel for being close to the town center and its great bicycle rental scheme, while Walaba Hostel & Beach Houses were set in the beautiful Punta Uva, just 6km outside of Puerto Viejo, if you prefer a little more isolation and tranquillity.
 Both had dorm beds for less than $15 per night.

 We finally decided that we would treat ourselves to a couple of nights of luxury, so we chose to stay with Le Cameleon Boutique Hotel at Cocles beach, just 5 minutes from Punta Uva.

-When we arrived we taken aback by the design and styling; a kind of fusion of minimalist Oriental, softened with timber floors, bamboo and gardens of lush tropical vegetation.
-Swimming in the sizeable pool felt like bathing in the jungle, with various species of palms, grasses and plants towering over the pathways.
+When we arrived we were taken aback by the design and styling; a kind of fusion of minimalist Oriental softened with timber floors, bamboo, and gardens of lush tropical vegetation.
+Swimming in the sizeable pool felt like bathing in the jungle, with various species of palms, grasses, and plants towering over the pathways.

 For polished, yet laid-back stylish luxury, blended with nature and touches of individuality, this is probably the best place to stay in Puerto Viejo.
 Check out their availability and reviews here.